krispis1/vinted-shipping/README.md

 #### Outputs the discount result in the response body
 ``curl -F file=@path/to/input.txt http://localhost:8080/transaction``

-## Still figuring out why h2 databse throws errors for Tests...
+## Unit tests added for Input reading and Transaction validation service classes